yvesshum/bikeshop-webapp/blackstone-webapp/README.md

 # blackstone-webapp
-To test-run the project, make sure to do `npm install` and then `npm run serve` To try hosting it through firebase, do `npm run build` then `firebase serve` The `dist` folder is set up as the public directory for firebase to serve
+To test-run the project, make sure to do `npm install` and then `npm run serve`

+To try hosting it through firebase, do `npm run build` then `firebase serve`

+The `dist` folder is to be set up as the public directory for firebase to serve

 ## Project setup
 ```